-The Company's Amended and Restated 2001 Long-Term Incentive Plan allows employees and directors to pay the exercise price for stock options and the tax withholding liability upon the lapse of restrictions on restricted stock by payment in cash and/or delivery of shares of the Company's common stock.
-In the first quarter 2014, pursuant to these provisions, the Company received 1,464 shares of its common stock for the payment of tax withholding liability upon the lapse of restrictions on restricted stock.
-The 1,464 shares were valued at \$54.01 to \$54.55 per share (weighted average of \$54.40 per share), the fair market value of one share of the Company's common stock on the date that they were tendered to the Company.
+In addition, the Company's Amended and Restated 2001 Long-Term Incentive Plan allows employees and directors to pay the exercise price for stock options and the tax withholding liability upon the lapse of restrictions on restricted stock by payment in cash and/or delivery of shares of the Company's common stock.
+In the first quarter 2016, pursuant to these provisions, the Company repurchased 994 shares at prices of \$53.75 to \$54.98 per share (weighted average of \$54.02 per share), the fair market value of one share of the Company's common stock on the dates that they were tendered to the Company for payment of tax withholding liability upon the lapse of restrictions on restricted stock.